Training Multi-Image Vision Agents via End2End Reinforcement Learning

 Additionally, we observe that the model pays higher attention to images when calling tools.
 These moments of heightened attention occur when the model outputs bounding boxes for the regions to be confirmed— corresponding to the shaded `` [bounding box] " segments marked in Figure~\ref{fig:attention-decay} (c).
 Figure~\ref{fig:bodingbox_attention} show that \MODELNAME~ highly focuses on the problem-related regions during bounding box output.
 This enhanced attention to images is primarily concentrated on image regions relevant to the problem, rather than being equally or similarly elevated across all regions.

-We further analyze the attention distribution across all layers of the model during the entire reasoning process and at the moments of peak image attention, as shown in Figure~\ref{fig:layer_atten_ratio}.
+We further analyze the attention distribution across all layers of the model, as shown in Figure~\ref{fig:layer_atten_ratio}.
+The first row shows the layer-wise attention distribution of all output tokens to the three token categories.
+The second row presents the layer-wise attention distribution of the output tokens where the model’s attention to images reaches its peak.
 We found that higher image attention typically appears in the middle and later layers of the model, and \MODELNAME~also exhibits significantly higher image attention in these layers.
 This phenomenon is more pronounced in the comparison of attention distribution at the token level: \MODELNAME~demonstrates far greater visual attention than Qwen2.5-VL across multiple intermediate layers.